 Ofsted Inspection Report Summary – May 2017

 The main findings of the inspection are listed below.
-A full version of the report is also available on the College website and College office.

 The quality of teaching, learning and assessment is consistently good.
 Teachers show a strong desire to provide pupils with high-quality learning experiences.